miladrayka/reindeer_software/README.md

 [within_python_example.ipynb](https://github.com/miladrayka/reindeer_software/blob/main/within_python_example.ipynb) file provides examples for this usages.

 ## Case Study
-[CaseStudy.ipynb](https://github.com/miladrayka/reindeer_software/blob/main/CaseStudy.ipynb) contains all code to reproduce the case study section of the paper on Google COLAB.
+All codes to reproduce the case study will be available in a Zenodo repository after publication.

 ## System Specification